If a medical career – such as nursing – interests you, consider getting a head start

 Get Real-World Experience for a Competitive Advantage

 Imagine your resume stating that you have been a practicing CNA while you were getting your nursing license.
 This puts you ahead of the competition and in a great position to find the perfect career.
-Plus, as a Quality graduate, you get access to our Preferred Hiring Partners.
+Plus, as a Quality graduate, you get access to our Preferred Hiring Partners, such as Nebraska Medicine and Children’s Hospital and Medical Center.

 Let’s start the conversation today: 402.609.9583